 - Worsening of depressive symptoms as an adverse effect of other medications taken concurrently for other medical problems

-- Worsening of depressive symptoms due to use of recreational drugs (for example, alcohol)
+- Worsening of depressive symptoms due to use of recreational drugs or alcohol

 - Some forms of depression are more difficult to treat, such as long-term depression and severe depression